How to Choose a Sales Keynote Speaker That Inspires

 • What were your biggest takeaways from the event?

-• How will you be able to apply what you learned at the event to your everyday selling activities?
+• Will you be able to apply what you learned at the event to your everyday selling activities?

-Soliciting feedback from your team not only helps improve your meetings in the future, it lets your team know that you’re planning it with them in mind.
+Use the answers to assess whether your speaker met your goals and help inform your choice next year.
+Soliciting feedback from your team not only helps improve future meetings, it lets your team know that you’re planning it with them in mind.

-Planning your annual sales kickoff meeting can feel challenging, but it doesn’t have to be.
+Planning your annual sales kickoff keynote can feel challenging, but it doesn’t have to be.
+Focusing on the topics that will move your team forward the most will set the foundation for a motivating and effective meeting.

-The Brooks Group offers a wide variety of keynote topics and sales training programs that can be adapted to fit the length and format of your meeting.
+The Brooks Group offers a wide variety of sales kickoff keynote topics and training programs that can be adapted to fit your meeting.
+Contact us to find your best sales kickoff keynote presenter today!

 Written By